 Films generally hit the festival circuit before being rated for commercial release.
 Indeed, film festivals in Alberta are exempt from having their offerings rated in advance.
 That means determining what’s appropriate for your group takes just a little extra research.

 - Tags on the lineup page are once again handy here.
-Films marked by “horror,” “violent,” or “explicit content” tags may not be ideal for little Caleb.
+Films marked by “horror,” “violent,” or “explicit content” tags may not be ideal for a little one.

 - One series to check out if you’re hoping to bring along the teens is Generation Next.
-These films were chosen as part of a collaboration between Calgary Film and high schoolers to put a spotlight on youth-focused film.
-This series actually has been rated and spans from “G” to “18A.”
+These films were chosen as part of a collaboration between CIFF, teenagers and a teacher advisory committee to put a spotlight on youth-focused film.
+This series actually has been rated (with the exception of one film) and spans from “G” to “14A.”